elise-chin/marrakech-mcts/logs.md

 --> Once the tests completed and we are good with the modelisation, let's start MCTS!
 Bonus: a pygame UI ;)

+## 14/06/22

+- Check if a pawn placement is valid or not among the 7x7 possible placements in the board.

 # Terms

 - "Coordinates" = tuple of int (x,y)